-Further developing this wavelet based approach, we inject measurements into the equations governing acoustic-gravity wave propagation and, making use of an upper Atmosphere model (Pietrobon 2000), we fully characterize the propagating parameters of the detected structures.
-Acoustic-gravity wave theory and the upper Atmosphere model are described in Section 3.
-Wavelet decomposition and wave packet detection and characterization are detailed in Section 4.
+Further developing this wavelet-based approach, we inject measurements into the equations governing AGW propagation and, making use of an upper atmosphere model (Pietrobon, 2000), we fully characterize the propagating parameters of the detected structures.
+AGW theory and the upper atmosphere model are described in Section 3.
+Wavelet decomposition and wave-packet detection and characterization are detailed in Section 4.
 In Section 5, we discuss the obtained results and conclude.

-2 Solar Eclipses and Data
+2. Solar eclipses and data

-Solar eclipse events.
-In the present contribution, we analyze three different solar eclipse events.
+Solar eclipse events: In the present contribution, we analyze three different solar eclipse events.
 Two of them, 11 August 1999 and 29 March 2006, represent total solar eclipses, while the third one, 3 October 2005, is an annular solar eclipse.
 All three solar eclipse events occurred during periods of low geomagnetic activity.
-Indeed, as shown in Fig. 1, Kp indices remained below or equal a maximum value of 3 (out of 9) for several consecutive days, indicating that Ionosphere remained in a quiet state.
+Indeed, as shown in Fig. 1, Kp indices remained below or equal a maximum value of 3 (out of 9) for several consecutive days. indicating that ionosphere remained in a quiet state.
 Therefore, we can consider that measurements reflect the variability due to the occurrence of the solar eclipses.
-The supersonic motion of the totality/ annularity footprint causes shock wave structures in Atmosphere, that are further reflected in ionospheric plasma.
-The parameters describing each solar eclipse are given in the Table 1, as observed from Průhonice ionospheric station.
+The supersonic motion of the totality/ annularity footprint causes shock wave structures in atmosphere, that are further reflected in ionospheric plasma.
+The parameters describing each solar eclipse are given in Table 1, as observed from Průhonice ionospheric station.

-Data Measurements and Time Series.
-In upper Atmosphere, acousticgravity waves are observed directly as fluctuations of neutral gas or oscillations of the ionospheric plasma due to the coupling between the neutral and ionized components.
+Data measurements and time series: In upper atmosphere, AGWs are observed directly as fluctuations of neutral gas or oscillations of the ionospheric plasma due to the coupling between the neutral and ionized components.
 Our measurements consist of vertical profiles of electron concentration.
 For the three eclipses, measurements were performed at the European mid-latitude ionospheric station Průhonice (Czech Republic; 49.9N, 14.6E), using vertical ionospheric sounding techniques.
-The 1999 solar eclipse was monitored using a classical ionosonde IPS 42 Kel Aerospace and data were collected with a 1-minute sampling period.
+The 1999 solar eclipse was monitored using a classical ionosonde IPS 42 Kel Aerospace and data were collected with a 1-min sampling period.
 This ionosonde was later (January 2004) replaced by the Digital Portable Sounder 4 (DPS4) hence used for the two latest solar eclipse events.
 For DPS4 measurements, lower resolution regimes were chosen to enable simultaneous record of ionograms and plasma drift.
-Hence data were collected with 2-minute and 3-minute sampling periods for the 2005 and 2006 events, respectively.